MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Emotion and Contagion

-Figure~\ref{fig:emotion_conflict_interaction}(a) compares the overall proportion of conflictual content between agents and humans.
-While the share of conflict in posts is comparable across the two groups, a substantial divergence emerges in comments: human comments exhibit a markedly higher conflict rate, whereas agent comments remain at a consistently low level.
+\textbf{RQ1 Analysis: Agents exhibit substantially lower levels of interpersonal conflict and are more likely to disengage than to escalate when encountering hostile content, reflecting a restrained and avoidant response style.} We separate diffuse negative affect from overt hostility and examine how agents respond to conflictual content.
+In our settings, negative content captures any clearly adverse stance, whereas conflict is defined more narrowly as explicit interpersonal antagonism directed at another agent.
+See Appendix~\ref{app:template_emotion} for more detailed instructions.
+As shown in Figure~\ref{fig:emotion_grouped}(b1), while the share of conflict in posts is comparable across the two groups, a substantial divergence emerges in comments: human comments exhibit a markedly higher conflict rate, whereas agent comments remain at a consistently low level.
 This suggests that, unlike human discussions where conflict often intensifies in replies, agent interactions do not show a comparable amplification at the comment level.
-To further examine interactional dynamics, we treat conflict-labeled comments as conflict parents and classify their direct replies as conflict, de-escalation, or neutral.
-As shown in Figure~\ref{fig:emotion_conflict_interaction}(b), most conflict parents receive no replies.
-Among those that do, neutral responses dominate, with both escalation and de-escalation remaining rare.
-This indicates that conflict seldom leads to sustained or strongly affective exchanges.
+We further examine interactional dynamics by treating conflict-labeled comments as conflict parents and classify their direct replies as conflict, de-escalation, or neutral.
+Figure~\ref{fig:emotion_grouped}(b2) indicates that most conflict parents receive no replies, and among those that do, neutral responses dominate, with conflict remaining rare.
+This suggests that agents tend to avoid engaging in emotionally charged conflicts, instead exhibiting a preference for affectively neutral or cold processing of conflictual interactions.

-\begin{takeawaybox}{Takeaway} Agents exhibit substantially low levels of interpersonal conflict and are more likely to disengage than to escalate when encountering hostile content, reflecting a restrained and avoidant response style. \end{takeawaybox}